google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

   };
 ```

+Notice that the code tests for where context menus are allowed, rather than where they are not allowed.
+This is because custom code (such as a plugin) can add context menus to any Blockly component that can be focused.
+Thus, testing for what something isn't may result in allowing context menus on more components than you anticipated.

 ### Test it

 Open a context menu on the workspace, a block, and a comment.
 You should see a "Hello World" option on the workspace and block context menus, but not on the comment context menu.